How to Stop Being So Hard On Yourself

 - Positive response: "I am not lazy.
 Sometimes I don't do as much as I could, but that doesn't mean I am lazy.
 I often work hard and do the best that I can.
 Even I need a break sometimes."

 You take responsibility for negative circumstances that are beyond your control.
 Everything is your fault.
 You assume responsibility even when there is no basis for doing so.
 You arbitrarily conclude that what happened was your fault or reflects your inadequacy.

-Negative thought: "Mom has to be put in a nursing home before I failed as a caregiver."
+- Negative thought: "Mom has to be put in a nursing home because I failed as a caregiver."

 Knowing that negative self-talk is destructive behavior is one thing.
 Stopping it is another issue.
 The first step is to draw attention to the voice in your head.
 What is it saying?
 Then, to live a happier, more positive life, re-frame your thoughts by using the examples above.
 Don't listen to that voice!
 Instead, talk back to it.